 That is why his faith was “reckoned to him as righteousness.”
 But the words, “it was reckoned to him,” were written not for his sake alone, but for ours also.
 It will be reckoned to us who believe in him that raised from the dead Jesus our Lord, who was put to death for our trespasses and raised for our justification.
 (Romans 4:22-25)

-If we can believe God has the power to raise the dead, we can believe that He has the power to not only forgive sins, but wipe away the memory of our sins.
-When Cain left the presence of God, he was worried that some one (father, mother, other brothers) would one day seek revenge for his slaying of Abel (Genesis 4:14-16).
-In order to demonstrate that He had the power to forgive sins, Jesus healed a paralytic (Matthew 9:6).
+To demonstrate that He had the power to forgive sins, Jesus healed a paralytic (Matthew 9:6).
 Humans may think it is easier to say that a person's sins have been forgiven than to heal a paralytic, but saying is not the same as doing.
-Jesus's death on the Cross of Calvary would have been in vain, if He wasn't raised from the dead.
-Hence, our faith in His resurrection enables us to believe our sins have been forgiven and forgotten.
+Jesus' death on the Cross of Calvary would have been in vain if He had not been raised from the dead.
+Therefore, our faith in His resurrection enables us to believe that our sins have been both forgiven and forgotten.

 She said, “No one, Lord.”
 And Jesus said, “Neither do I condemn you; go, and do not sin again.
 (John 8:10)

-Once we are forgiven, if we repent of our sin, we don't return to them.
-We walk away from our sin and exercise faith in God, because we believe He can raise the dead.
-If we truly believe that God can raise the dead then we are justified in seeking Him out.
-Our justification is vindicated by allowing God to create a new life for us.
-This is the free gift that is given to us: a new life in Christ without condemnation (Romans 5:16).
-Where is the justification in rejecting this.
-There is none.
-When it comes to accepting this free gift, what justification we have for doing so, not only makes sense from a human point of view, but is vindicated by God putting His seal of adoption on us.
+Once we are forgiven and have repented of our sins, we are not to return to them.
+We turn away from our sin and walk by faith in God, because we believe He can raise the dead.
+If we truly believe that God can raise the dead, then we are justified in seeking Him.
+Our justification is vindicated by allowing God to create a new life in us.

 No comments: